 In April 2013, Sue Holloway set out to celebrate Earth Day a bit differently with her students.

 Sue, a self-described “mother, author, artist, educator, and entrepreneur,” is the founder of The Forest School, an alternative learning centre in South Gillies, Ontario, a rural community just outside Thunder Bay.
-The school’s curriculum is steeped in social justice and environmental responsibility.
+The school’s curriculum is steeped in social and environmental responsibility.

 “At the school, for lots of Earth Days, we’d done what most educators do: talking about taking care of the planet, discussing environmental issues like the Great Pacific Garbage Patch” — the world’s largest accumulation of ocean plastic, located between Hawaii and California.